June Brown At 90 – A Walford Legend, coincides with the performer’s 90th birthday.

 June as Dot in a scene from Christmas 2016, the character had recently lost her job.

-June has, throughout her long and varied career, worked across television, radio, theatre and film with Play For Today; The Sweeney; Z-Cars; Minder; Crown Court; Doctor Who and Bean (1997) also among her credits.
+June has, throughout her long and varied career, worked across television, radio, theatre and film with Play For Today; The Sweeney; Z-Cars; Minder; Crown Court; Coronation Street; Doctor Who and Bean (1997) among her visual credits.
 However, she is best known for one role in particular – that of long-suffering Dot, mother to the Square’s ultimate bad boy Nick Cotton (John Altman).

 Dot was not a part of EastEnders’ original cast, debuting in the fledgling soap opera’s fortieth episode on July 4 1985 on an initial short-term contract which was later extended on the strength of June’s work.
 June continued playing Dot until 1993 – leaving over concerns as to how her character had developed.
 However, she was lured back to reprise the role in 1997.
 In 2003 the BBC, acknowledging the character’s popularity, broadcast a spin-off show about Dot’s early life.